 The Faculty of Nursing will not admit to the BScN Post RN Program starting September 1, 2011.
+Contact the Faculty of Nursing for information regarding readmission.

 - (1) Graduation from a diploma nursing program. - (2) A minimum GPA of 2.0 in the above program. - (3) Proof of active registration in the College and Association of Registered Nurses of Alberta (CARNA) as a Registered Nurse or a Graduate Nurse on a temporary permit.
-Foreign students must provide evidence of graduation from a general nursing program considered equivalent by the CARNA to an approved School of Nursing in Alberta at the time the program was taken and active registration in the CARNA as a Registered Nurse or a Graduate Nurse on a temporary permit. - (4) Proof that the applicant has worked the equivalent of full-time hours as a registered nurse for a minimum of 12 months (not necessarily consecutive, i.e. 1,920 hours) since graduation from the nursing diploma program. - (5) Official transcripts of - a. a diploma nursing program, - b. any other postsecondary education taken.
+Foreign students must provide evidence of graduation from a general nursing program considered equivalent by the CARNA to an approved School of Nursing in Alberta at the time the program was taken and active registration in the CARNA as a Registered Nurse or a Graduate Nurse on a temporary permit. - (4) Proof that the applicant has worked the equivalent of full-time hours as a registered nurse for a minimum of 12 months (not necessarily consecutive, i.e. 1,920 hours) since graduation from the nursing diploma program. - 5) Official transcripts of - a. a diploma nursing program, - b. any other postsecondary education taken.